JasonSteving99/claro-lang/mdbook_docs/src/metaprogramming/code_reuse/reusing_source_code/reusing_source_code.tmpl.md

 convenience that inheritance-based designs offer.
 Specifically, as you saw in the prior example, composition is more verbose, as you have to **_explicitly_** opt in to code sharing, whereas inheritance makes this **_implicit_**.

-Now, instead of each Module implementing the `AnimalSounds` Contract manually, a single default implementation can be written...
+Now, instead of each Module implementing the `AnimalSounds` Contract manually, a single default implementation could be written...

 {{EX8}}